ISISComputingGroup/ibex_developers_manual/GUI_development/Testing/An-Introduction-to-Unit-Testing.md

 * Under "Host Plug-in" click the "Browse" button and select the original plug-in
 * Click "Finish"

 Eclipse will now create the Fragment Project.
-We need to manually add the JUnit plug-in as a dependency for the Frgament Project, to do this:
+We need to manually add the JUnit plug-in as a dependency for the Fragment Project, to do this:

 * Open the MANIFEST.MF file
 * Select the "Dependencies" tab